JetBrains/intellij-sdk-docs/basics/persisting_state_of_components.md

 * maps
 * enums

-To exclude a public field or bean property from serialization, you can annotate the field or getter with the `@com.intellij.util.xmlb.annotations.Transient` annotation.
+To exclude a public field or bean property from serialization, annotate the field or getter with `@com.intellij.util.xmlb.annotations.Transient`.

 Note that the state class must have a default constructor.
 It should return the default state of the component (one used if there is nothing persisted in the XML files yet).